Ngozi Akotaobi PT, DPT, COMT, FAAOMPT

 Christopher Hagan PT, DPT, OCS, FAAOMPT

 Chris graduated with his DPT from Northwestern University in 2015.
-He went on to complete an orthopedic residency in 2016 and OMPT Fellowship in 2018.
+He went on to complete an orthopedic residency at Northwestern in 2016 and the University of Illinois at Chicago OMPT Fellowship in 2018.
 Currently, Chris is a mentor for fellows, a contract educator for DPT students, and pursuing his PhD in Health Sciences.

 Josh Halfpap PT, DSc, OCS, FAAOMPT

 Josh Halfpap is an active duty physical therapist in the United States Navy.
 He earned his DPT from Army-Baylor University in 2011.
 He is a 2018 graduate of the Army-Baylor Doctoral Fellowship in Orthopedic Manual Physical Therapy in San Antonio, TX.
-He currently is the Head of Physical Therapy, Occupational Therapy, Sports Medicine, and Chiropractic services as Naval Medical Center San Diego, Assistant Professor at Army-Baylor DPT program serving as clinical internship site director at Naval Medical Center San Diego, and faculty with the Military Physical Therapy Musculoskeletal Residency program.
+He currently serves as the Head of Physical Therapy, Occupational Therapy, Sports Medicine, and Chiropractic services at Naval Medical Center San Diego, Assistant Professor at the Army-Baylor DPT program as the clinical internship site director at Naval Medical Center San Diego, and faculty with the Military Physical Therapy Musculoskeletal Residency program.

 Amy Hammerich PT, DPT, PhD, OCS, GCS, CSCS

-Amy Hammerich, PT, DPT, PhD is an Associate Professor at the Regis University with a teaching, scholarship, and clinical practice focused on orthopedic management of aging.
-She is the past President of the Colorado Chapter of the APTA, received the Outstanding PT award from the chapter in 2012 and the chapter’s Bob Doctor Service award in 2007 and 2012.
-Amy has also received awards for Emerging Leader (APTA 2005) and Excellence in Teaching (UC Denver 2005).
-She is currently Nominating Committee Chair of the newly formed AAOMPT Pelvic Health SIG.
+Amy Hammerich, PT, DPT, PhD is an Associate Professor at the Regis University with a teaching, scholarship, and clinical practice focused on orthopedic management of the spine, hip/pelvis, and aging joints.
+She is the past President of the APT Colorado Chapter, received the Outstanding Colorado PT award in 2012 and Bob Doctor Service award in 2007 and 2012.
+Amy has also received awards for APTA Emerging Leader in 2005 and University of Colorado Boulder Excellence in Teaching in 2005.
+She is currently Secretary of the newly formed AAOMPT Pelvic Health SIG.